 JAKUB KASTL is a Professor of Economics at Princeton University, Research Associate at the National Bureau of Economic Research and Research Fellow at the Center for Economic Policy Research.
 His research is in the field of industrial organization, finance and microeconomics.
 He is a recipient of the Sloan Fellowship and a CAREER grant by the National Science Foundation.
 His main research interests are in empirical and theoretical analysis of auction markets, with particular emphasis on links with financial markets.
 He has worked with the European Central Bank, the Bank of Canada, and the US Department of Treasury.
 He was involved in the design and performance evaluation of various auction markets ranging from treasury bill auctions to spectrum auctions.
-Jakub received his PhD is at Northwestern University.
+Jakub received his PhD at Northwestern University.

 NOBUHIRO KIYOTAKI is the Harold H. Helm '20 Professor of Economics and Banking.
 He received his Ph.D. at Harvard University.
-He has published widely in macroeconomics and monetary economics, including "Monopolistic Competition and the Effects of Aggregate Demand," with Olivier Blanchard in 1987, "On Money as a Medium of Exchange," with Randall Wright in 1989, and "Credit Cycles," with John Moore in 1997.
+He has published widely in macroeconomics and monetary economics, including "Monopolistic Competition and the Effects of Aggregate Demand," with Olivier Blanchard in 1987, "On Money as a Medium of Exchange," with Randall Wright in 1989, "Credit Cycles," with John Moore in 1997, and "Banking, Liquidity and Bank Runs in an Infinite Horizon Economy" with Mark Gertler in 2015.
 Kiyotaki also serves as an academic consultant for the Federal Reserve Banks of New York and Richmond.
 Among professional honors, Kiyotaki received in 2010 the Stephen A. Ross Prize in Financial Economics and 2014 Banque de France - TSE Senior Prize in Monetary Economics and Finance.
 He is a Fellow of the Econometric Society and a Fellow of the British Academy.

 ADRIEN MATRAY is an assistant professor of Economics and Finance and is affiliated with the Julis-Rabinowitz Center for Public Policy and Finance.
 Part of his research deals with understanding the frictions affecting entrepreneurship, SME growth and technology adoption and how new technologies affect SME productivity, employment and income growth.
 In addition, he also studies the determinants and consequences of access to banking services for low-income households.
-In particular he studies how the supply bank branches affect financial inclusion and how health risk and the expansion of publicly-provided health insurance on low-income household debt.
+In particular he studies how the supply of bank branches affect financial inclusion and how health risk and the expansion of publicly-provided health insurance affects low-income household debt.
 His final interest is on behavioral economics and finance where he studies if professional managers of large listed firms display behavioral biases and may have distorted beliefs.
-He also studies how to use behavioral economics to lever-up public good contributions in the context of internet platforms and to foster adoption of new financial products (e.g. specific debit cards designed to facilitation NGO contributions).
 He holds a PhD in Finance from HEC-Paris.
 He received a M.A in Economics from the Paris School of Economics in 2009 and a M.A. in Finance from the Ecole Polytechnique in 2008.
 He has previously been a Consultant for the French Ministry of Economic and Finance and for the World Bank.